pieroproietti/penguins-eggs/README.md

 * ```eggs produce``` just remove users accounts and home.
 This let to have working servers examples;
 * ```eggs produce --backup``` remove servers and users data from live, and put them on a LUKS volume.

-Since version 9.0.16 we have two new commands: ```eggs syncfrom``` (alias restore) and ```eggs syncto``` (alias backup).

-A working installation, can easily sync users and servers data to a luks-eggs-backup:
+We have another two commands for backup/restore: ```eggs syncfrom``` and ```eggs syncto```.
+A working installation, can easily sync users and servers data to a luks-eggs-backup file:

 * ```eggs syncto -f /tmp/luks-eggs-backup``` backup users and servers data to LUKS volume /tmp/luks-eggs-backup:

-A new installation, can easyly get users and servers data from a luks-eggs-backup:
+Or a new installation, can easyly get users and servers data from a luks-eggs-backup:
 * ```eggs syncfrom from -f /tmp/luks-eggs-backup``` restore users and servers data from the LUKS volume /tmp/luks-eggs-backup.

 **NOTE:**